 This OMEGA Speedmaster Professional is yet another example of a product we sell that is not based on pure performance.
 That is not to say that the Speedmaster Professional does not perform well.
 However, we must admit that the Speedmaster Professional's excellent performance has been eclipsed by more modern quartz and digital watches, which keep better time, have fewer moving parts, are more shock-resistant, and so on.
 The modern watches are better in every way except one: they look cheap.
 The Speedmaster Professional performs admirably and is more than accurate enough for the task.
 More importantly, it performs its task with an elegance and appeal that more modern wristwatches cannot and never will.

-The benefits of titanium technology also applies to mugs.
+The benefits of titanium technology also apply to mugs.
 The Snow Peak Titanium Double Wall Cup 450 is an ultra-lightweight mug that provides superior heat and cold insulation due to its double-wall construction.

 Hot liquids stay hotter and cold drinks stay colder inside the Titanium Double Wall Cup 450.
 Furthermore, titanium has very low thermal conductivity.
 Therefore, the heat from hot drinks will never reach the lip of the cup, but your drinks will remain piping hot longer.
 Titanium also has no metallic smell or taste to contaminate its contents or the taste therefrom.

-Make your next day in the field more pleasant with titanium,
+Make your next day in the field more pleasant with titanium.
+Photo by David Shechter.

 If you are looking for an excellent multitool, we highly recommend the Victorinox SwissTool Spirit.
 The SwissTools are to multitools what Snow Peak utensils are to field cutlery.
 Both represent the best of their type and are without peer.